BiCU-CCRI/Best_practices/coding_and_review/best_coding_practices.md

     - Name the variables based on what information they hold
     - Name the scripts based on what they run
 - Use the correct naming style based on the language and type of object:
     - **Snake Case**: Words are separated by underscores, and all letters are usually lowercase (e.g., `user_id`, `first_name`) - used for variables.
-There's also a variant called "screaming snake case" where all letters are uppercase (e.g., `USER_ID`) - used for constants (~global variables).
+There's also a variant called "screaming snake case", where all letters are uppercase (e.g., `USER_ID`) - used for constants (~global variables).
 Commonly used in: Python and shell scripting.
     - **Camel Case**: The first word is lowercase, and each subsequent word starts with an uppercase letter (e.g., `userId`, `firstName`).
 Commonly used in: Java and C++ for variable and function names.
     - **Pascal Case**: Similar to camelCase, but the first letter of each word is capitalized, including the first word (e.g., `UserId`, `FirstName`).
 Commonly used in Java and C++ for class names and sometimes for method names.
     - **Kebab Case**: Words are separated by hyphens, and all letters are lowercase (e.g., `user-id`, `first-name`).
 It is not very common except for URLs for CSS class names and HTML IDs.

 ## Code Styling

-- Everybody has a different *coding style* - code structure and aesthetics
+- Everybody has a different *coding style* - code structure, and aesthetics
 - To avoid unnecessary confusion and possible conflicts, we follow certain code styling guidelines

 ### Shell

 - [Shell code styling practices from Google](https://google.github.io/styleguide/shellguide.html)
-    - **Note:**Google has​ other styleguides and best coding practices recommendation for many other [languages](https://google.github.io/styleguide/)
+    - **Note:** Google has​ other styleguides and best coding practices recommendations for many other [languages](https://google.github.io/styleguide/)
 - Additional best practices [here](https://medium.com/codecuriosity/shell-script-best-practices-048696404b3a) (PDF version [here](./examples/Shell_Script_Best_Practices_Neuro_Bytes_CodeCuriosity_Oct,_2024_Medium.pdf))
 - Another nice (and short) summary [here](https://bertvv.github.io/cheat-sheets/Bash.html)​
 - Set `set -ueo pipefail` on the top of your bash scripts to capture unset variables, error codes, etc.